rmgonzal/rmgonzal.github.io/content/publication/conference-paper/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - HT Dinani,
+  - HT Dinani
-  - DW Berry,
+  - DW Berry
   - admin
-  - JR Maze,
+  - JR Maze
   - C Bonato

 # Author notes (optional)